pallets/flask/docs/quickstart.rst

 /login?next=/
 /user/John%20Doe

-(This also uses the :meth:`~flask.Flask.test_request_context` method explained below.
-It basically tells Flask to think we are handling a request even though we are not, we are in an interactive Python shell.
+(This also uses the :meth:`~flask.Flask.test_request_context` method, explained below.
+It tells Flask to behave as though it is handling a request, even though were are interacting with it through a Python shell.
 Have a look at the explanation below. :ref:`context-locals`).

-Why would you want to build URLs instead of hardcoding them in your templates?
+Why would you want to build URLs instead of hard-coding them into your templates?
 There are three good reasons for this:

-1. reversing is often more descriptive than hardcoding the URLs.
-Also and more importantly you can change URLs in one go without having to change the URLs all over the place.
+1. Reversing is often more descriptive than hard-coding the URLs.
+More importantly, it allows you to change URLs in one go, without having to remember to change URLs all over the place.
-2. URL building will handle escaping of special characters and Unicode data transparently for you, you don't have to deal with that.
+2. URL building will handle escaping of special characters and Unicode data transparently for you, so you don't have to deal with them.
-3. If your application is placed outside the URL root (so say in ``/myapplication`` instead of ``/``), :func:`~flask.url_for` will handle that properly for you.
+3. If your application is placed outside the URL root (say, in ``/myapplication`` instead of ``/``), :func:`~flask.url_for` will handle that properly for you.

 HTTP Methods
 ````````````

-HTTP (the protocol web applications are speaking) knows different methods
+HTTP (the protocol web applications are speaking) knows different methods for
-to access URLs.
-By default a route only answers to `GET` requests, but
+accessing URLs.
+By default, a route only answers to `GET` requests, but that
-that can be changed by providing the `methods` argument to the
+can be changed by providing the `methods` argument to the
 :meth:`~flask.Flask.route` decorator.
 Here are some examples::

     @app.route('/login', methods=['GET', 'POST'])